gemmaellis16/yoga-project/README.md

 #### * **Imagery**

-* The large yoga image on the homepage is designed to be calming and dreamy to give the users the sense that when they attend the studio they will feel relaxed and ultimately want to browse the website further to book a class.
+* The large yoga image on the homepage is designed to be calming to give the users the sense that when they attend the studio they will feel relaxed and ultimately want to browse the website further to book a class.

 [Back to top](#table-of-contents)